Joshu - I'll investigate the old woman.

 In older societies women very often didn't survive their fertile lifespan.
 Older women were seen as "special", in a good or nasty way.
 They could be witches or experienced midwives, ghosts or a person with higher knowledge.

-The monks had their supersticious understanding of "enlightenment" attached to an old woman.
+The monks had their superstitious understanding of "enlightenment" attached to an old woman.

 That's what Joshu attacked.

-The second "chinese" Translation seems different, for Joshu said he "defeated" the old woman.
+The second, the Chinese translation of the Koan seems different, for Joshu said he "defeated" the old woman.

-That's just another confusing turn for it relates to another supersticious belief that a fully enlightened Person could "defeat" a lesser enlightened person.
+That's just another confusing turn for it relates to another superstitious belief that a fully enlightened Person can "defeat" a lesser enlightened person.

 The comment explicitly points to this common belief just to intensify reader's the confusion.